Health & Wellness Coach Certifying Examination

 Step 1: Create Your Candidate Account & Register for the HWC Certifying Examination

-Begin creating your candidate account by clicking here -or- by clicking on “Apply Now” button.
+Begin creating your candidate account by clicking here -or- by clicking on the “Apply Now” button.
 Once your account is created, complete and submit the online registration application for the HWC Certifying Examination; pay the eligibility application registration fee; and indicate if a test accommodation will be requested.

 |Processing Fee||Examination Registration Fee||Total Fee|